 “Humans are of very low value as cogs in a machine doing identical things in interchangeable ways.
 That's for robots.
 Humans are most valuable when they have high autonomy, and able to play to their unique strengths and histories, particular sensitivities, op-tempos, and patterns of privileged information.
 The idea of "wisdom of the crowds" in fact rests on humans having diverse, unique private knowledge bases.
 The madness of crowds kicks in with synchronization and imitation.” -Premature Synchronization is the Root of All Evil

 One of the biggest pitfalls you can fall into is looking at Agile as a cure-all panacea that will help you do more work in less time.
 This is not what Agile is about.
 It's about breaking out of the rigid structures that constrain individuals from completing their work in the best possible way.
-Try Targetprocess for free today and move closer towards Agile success for your non-software projects.
+Get a live product demo today and see how Targetprocess can help you move closer towards Agile success for your non-software projects.

 Learn the various techniques and strategies that Agilists have accumulated over the years, and pick the mixture that works best for you.
 Above all, don't lose sight of the values in the original Agile Manifesto.

 a sales representative

 Let one of our product specialists create your account